jotavare/jotavare.github.io/wpa_psk_hacking.md

 When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize `WPA-PSK` **(Wi-Fi Protected Access Pre-Shared Key)** encryption, which is commonly used in wireless networks to secure data transmission.

 While it offers a level of security, there are **vulnerabilities** to consider.
-This guide will explore one of the most common methods of hacking WPA-PSK networks for educational purposes only.
+This guide will explore one of the most common methods of hacking `WPA-PSK` networks.

 ## **Introduction**